Skip to content

 How fast do aphrodisiacs work?

-Effects can vary: prescription drugs like sildenafil work in about 30–60 minutes; herbal and dietary aphrodisiacs may require days, weeks, or never effect any change.
+Synthetic medications like sildenafil typically work within 30–60 minutes.
+Herbal and dietary products may require days, weeks, or may never show noticeable effects.

 Can low libido be improved without aphrodisiacs?

-When should I seek a doctor’s advice about aphrodisiacs?
+When should I seek a doctor’s advice about aphrodisiac use?

-If you have ongoing sexual difficulties, complex health conditions, side effects from supplements, or questions about safety and interactions, see a qualified healthcare provider.
+Consult a healthcare provider if you have ongoing sexual difficulties, any chronic health concerns, side effects from a supplement, or questions about supplement safety and interactions.

 References and Further Reading